 A Selection of Sarah Hale’s Editorials about Thanksgiving

-While preparing this piece, I read a lot of Hale’s Thanksgiving editorials (thank you Hathi Trust!).
-Many are similar, so I’ll highlight a few that contain her favorite themes or are from significant years (all italics and unusual capitalization are as in the original):
+While preparing this piece, I read some of Hale’s Thanksgiving editorials (thank you Hathi Trust!).
+Many are similar, so I’ll highlight a few that contain her favorite themes or are from significant years (all italics and unusual capitalization are as in the original).

 Would that the next Thanksgiving might be observed in all the states on the same day.
 Then, though the members of the same family might be too far separated to meet around one festive board, they would have the gratification of knowing, that all were enjoying the blessings of the days…As this is a subject in which ladies should take a deep interest, will it be though presumptuous if our “Book,” as their especial organ, leads the way in this good work of union in Thanksgiving?
 The “Lady’s Book” then suggests that, from this year, 1847, henceforth and forever, as long as the Union endures, that the last Thursday in November be the Day set apart by every State for its annual Thanksgiving.
 Will not the whole press of the country advocate this suggestion?
 (Godey’s Lady’s Book, January 1847)

 In 1859 she focuses on one of her favorite themes, Thanksgiving will create a patriotic triad of holidays: